BlackSoi1/cs-project/update3.md

 ![](./update3_evaluation.png)

+Followed by a simulated dialogue between a user and the chatbot:

+[...conversations...]

-Evaluation Criteria Detailed Conditions(Using ChatGPT to help us earn assessment scores) :
+And the following are Evaluation Criteria Detailed Conditions:

 **Prompt**